jamesrobertlange/SEO-Superscope/README.md

 ## Support

-For bugs, questions, and discussions, please use the GitHub Issues page.
+For technical support:
+- Submit issues via GitHub Issues
+- Review existing issues for solutions
+- Check documentation for guidance

 ## Acknowledgments

-- Built with Streamlit
+Built with:
-- Uses NLTK for natural language processing
+- Streamlit for web interface
-- Powered by pandas for data analysis
+- Pandas for data processing
+- Python standard library

+Special thanks to all contributors and users who provide valuable feedback and suggestions.